 Due to respondent burden and time constraints, not all patients debriefed on both modules, so items were not discussed individually.
-The majority of patients (13 out of 15) had an overall positive impression of the Symptoms module of the L-PF (table 2).
+The majority of patients (13/15) had an overall positive impression of the Symptoms module of the L-PF (Table 3).
 One patient reported both positive and negative impressions, and one did not directly answer the question.

-Of the 15 patients who were asked about the time period they were thinking of while completing the Symptoms module, six reported they were thinking of the previous 24 h (as intended in the questionnaire) (table 2), two reported the "previous 24 h and 7 days depending on the question".
+Of the 15 patients who were asked about the time period they were thinking of while completing the Symptoms module, six reported they were thinking of the previous 24 hours (as intended in the questionnaire) (Table 3), two reported the "previous 24 hours and 7 days depending on the question".
 Other time periods mentioned by one patient each were: all the time; the last 2 days; now; morning until now; 2-4 weeks; last few days; and the last 14 days.

-Of the patients asked, the majority demonstrated understanding of the items when asked to explain what they meant (cough: 15 out of 16 patients; shortness of breath: 16 out of 17; fatigue: 14 out of 15).
+Of the patients asked, the majority demonstrated understanding of the items when asked to explain what they meant (cough: 15/16 patients; shortness of breath: 16/17; fatigue: 14/15).

-Eighteen patients were asked about the relevancy of the shortness of breath items; 10 patients (56%) reported that all the items were relevant to them, whereas eight patients (44%) said certain items were relevant to their experience (table 2).
-Most of these patients named one item that they felt was not relevant, and two patients stated that most were not relevant (figure 1).
+Eighteen patients were asked about the relevancy of the shortness of breath items; 10 patients (56%) reported that all the items were relevant to them, whereas eight patients (44%) said certain items were relevant to their experience (Table 3).
+Most of these patients named one item that they felt was not relevant, and two patients stated that most were not relevant (Figure 1).
 One patient responded that they were unsure whether the items were relevant to them.